yunx1aoo/CTF-Writeup/ITTSECCTF/Mobile/ITTSec_Mobile.md

 ## Solution

 I don't know if this is the way the committee wants to solve it.
-Because I think it's a bit unreasonable for me to get a flag just like this.
+Because I think it's a bit unreasonable for me to get a flag just like this🗿 .

 ```bash
 strings itsec.apk | grep -a ITT